ADE-Scheduler/ADE-Scheduler/backend/README.md

 > https://ade-scheduler.info.ucl.ac.be/login/uclouvain,
 > not https://127.0.0.1/login/uclouvain!
 This is because the callback is on
 > https://ade-scheduler.info.ucl.ac.be/login, and cooking are different on each.
-> If you ever login in from the localhost, you will need to manually copy the `GET`
+> If you ever log in from the localhost, you will need to manually copy the `GET`
 > request returned from UCLouvain's OAuth, and append it to the localhost url.

 ## Running the server